KevinMosweu/nosql-challenge/README.md

 3. Create an instance of the Mongo Client.

-4.Confirm that the database has been created and the data loaded properly:
+4. Confirm that the database has been created and the data loaded properly:

 - List the databases present in MongoDB.
 Confirm that uk_food is listed.
 - List the collection(s) in the database to ensure that establishments is there.